pnp/sp-dev-fx-webparts/samples/react-teams-membership-updater/README.md

 ## Summary

-Used to update the membership of a team based on the contents of a CSV file, can be hosted in a sharepoint site where a list can be defined for logging purposes or run inside teams as a personal app.
+Used to update the membership of a team based on the contents of a CSV file, can be hosted in a SharePoint site where a list can be defined for logging purposes or run inside teams as a personal app.

 ## Screen